β Test Case: Custom Metadata Matching β New Matching Type, Field Mapping, and Birthdate Matching

 - Maps additional fields from Summit Event Registration β Person Account

-- Standard fields (Name, Email)
+- Correctly matches records using:- Standard fields (Name, Email)

 - Custom mapped fields